ethereum/execution-apis/src/builder/specification.md

 - params:
   1. `slot`: `QUANTITY`, 64 Bits - Slot number of the block proposal.
   2. `pubkey`: `QUANTITY`, 48 Bytes - BLS public key of validator.
-  3. `hash`: `DATA`, 32 Bytes - Hash of execution layer block the proposer will use as the proposal's parent.
+  3. `parentHash`: `DATA`, 32 Bytes - Hash of execution layer block the proposer will use as the proposal's parent.

 #### Response